joelparkerhenderson/pitch-deck/README.md

 ### Slide 5: Proof

-How do you demonstrate that your idea is worthwhile to try?
+How do you demonstrate that your idea is worthwhile to try, and to buy?

 ### Slide 6: Needs

-What do you need to succeed, such as teammates, partnerships, investments, etc.?
+What do you need to succeed, such as teammates, partners, investors, etc.?

 ## SixArm.com pitch deck with 12 slides (formal)